 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XIII.
 NOISE.
-Would the project: a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? Х b) Generation of excessive groundborne vibration or groundborne noise levels?
+Would the project: a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
+X b) Generation of excessive groundborne vibration or groundborne noise levels?
 X c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
 X a.
 The City's General Plan (Table 3-1) establishes an outdoor maximum CNEL of 65 dBA for residential uses.
 Table 8-11 of the LMEA provides the existing roadway noise levels adjacent to the project site.
-The current noise levels along 40th Street West between Avenue J and Avenue J-8 is 54.2 dBA.
+The current noise levels along Avenue J-8 between 5th Street East to Challenger Way is 57.2 dBA; the noise levels on Challenger Way between Avenue J and Avenue J-8 is 67.7 dBA.
 This is consistent with the standards of the General Plan.
 While this noise level is consistent with the standards of the General Plan additional features of the proposed project (e.g., landscaping, block walls, etc.) would ensure that the project remains in compliance with the General Plan.
 Therefore, potential noise impacts associated with traffic from the proposed development and operational activities would be less than significant.

 Construction activities associated with earth-moving equipment and other construction machinery would temporarily increase noise levels for adjacent land uses.
-Noise sensitive receptors are located near the project site and construction noise would like be audible at these locations.
+Noise sensitive receptors are located adjacent to the project site and construction noise would like be audible at these locations.
 However, all construction activities would occur in accordance with the City's noise ordinance with respect to days of the week and time of day and mitigation measures have been identified to reduce the noise generated by construction activities to the extent feasible.
 With incorporation of these measures, construction noise would still be audible but would not exceed established standards and impacts would be less than significant.